 - 8. Plaintiff is the United States of America, suing on its own behalf and on behalf of its executive departments and their subdivisions (hereinafter, "the agencies" or "the federal agencies"), including but not limited to those listed in Paragraphs 9 and 10 below. - 9.
-The United States Bureau of Land Management ("BLM") is a federal agency within the United States Department of the Interior, charged by Congress with managing the National System of Public Lands.
+The BLM is a federal agency within the United States Department of the Interior, charged by Congress with managing the National System of Public Lands.
 BLM manages 11.8 million acres of public lands in Idaho.
 BLM's mandate, as set by Congress, includes authorizing and overseeing livestock grazing on millions of acres of these public lands. - 10.
-The United States Forest Service ("Forest Service") is a federal agency within the United States Department of Agriculture, charged by Congress with managing the National Forest System.
+The Forest Service is a federal agency within the United States Department of

+Agriculture, charged by Congress with managing the National Forest System.
 The Forest Service manages 20.4 million acres of National Forest System lands in Idaho.
-The Forest Service's mandate, as set by Congress, includes authorizing and overseeing livestock grazing on millions of acres of these National Forest System lands. - 11.
-Defendant State of Idaho is a state of the United States. - 12.
-Defendant IDWR is an agency of the State of Idaho and is responsible for administering water rights within the State pursuant to State law, including the challenged statutes.
+The Forest Service's mandate, as set by Congress, includes authorizing and overseeing livestock grazing on millions of acres of these National Forest System lands.

-13. Defendant Gary Spackman is the Director of IDWR and, in his official capacity as Director, the show-cause orders at issue in this case were either signed by him or signed by an Acting Director on his behalf.
+- 11. Defendant State of Idaho is a state of the United States. - 12.
+Defendant IDWR is an agency of the State of Idaho and is responsible for administering water rights within the State pursuant to State law, including the challenged statutes. - 13.
+Defendant Gary Spackman is the Director of IDWR and, in his official capacity as Director, the show-cause orders at issue in this case were either signed by him or signed by an Acting Director on his behalf.
 See ¶ 3, supra.